LindaSt/GRAPL/README.md

 specified too.
 Just add your profile to the `drawing_config.py`, and change the `import` as well as the parameters passed to `GraphDrawer()` in `graph_plotter.py`.

-You can set up the conda environment by running `conda env create` in this directory.
+You can set up the conda environment by running `conda env create -f environment.yml` in this directory.